-Our project established an approximately two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map) and is expected to provide the following benefits:
+This project established a two acre oyster restoration ('water management facility') at the Duck & Mayo Creeks site in the Wellfleet Harbor (download map), with following results:

-• potential increase in commercial shellfish value of $1million
+• increase in commercial shellfish value of $1 million

-Therefore, we established a comprehensive monitoring plan using YSI 6600V2-4 unit at the site that measures chlorophyll, blue-green algae, DO, salinity, pH, conductivity, and turbidity (available on line).
-Based on the YSI data we hope to gain insight into daily and seasonal water quality changes and to support the project’s additional in situ field monitoring of ground water (two wells), nutrients and oyster spat counts twice a month that started in June 2011.
+We have established a comprehensive monitoring plan using YSI 6600V2-4 unit at the site that measures chlorophyll, blue-green algae, DO, salinity, pH, conductivity, and turbidity (available on line).
+Based on the YSI data we hope to gain insight into daily and seasonal water quality changes and to support the project’s additional in situ field monitoring of ground water (two wells), nutrients, oyster spat counts and biodiversity assessments twice a month that started in June 2011.

 Our collaboration with Prof. Kristina Hill, and her landscape architecture studio at UC Berkeley, produced students' posters as visions of fully restored oyster reefs and adaptation to local sea level rise, 1, 2, 3.
 Posters were presented at the World Osyter Symposium, Cape Cod 21-23, 2015.